matrix-io/matrix-creator-openocd/README.md

 however, build such copies for personal use.

 The FTDICHIP drivers come as either a (win32) ZIP file, or a (Linux) TAR.GZ file.
-You must unpack them ``some where'' convenient.
+You must unpack them `some where` convenient.
 As of this writing FTDICHIP does not supply means to install these files "in an appropriate place."